Do you accept unsolicited submissions? If so, what types of manuscripts are you looking for?

 We publish four issues a year, and nine Solos a year.

 You can subscribe online with a Visa or Mastercard through our secure server.
 If you prefer, you may also mail your check, money order, or Visa or MasterCard information (credit card number, expiration date, and CVV) to:

 Boston, MA 02116

 Checks should be payable to Ploughshares.
-Our rates are $35 for one year (three issues and one Solos Omnibus) or $55 for two years (six issues and two Solos Omnibus).
+Our rates are $35 for one year (four issues) or $55 for two years (eight issues).
 All orders to Canada and Mexico are subject to a $15 annual shipping surcharge.
 All international orders outside Canada and Mexico are subject to a $35 annual shipping surcharge.